 Practicing controlled breathing can help you get into the present moment and help calm your body down, reduce stress, and remain more focused.
 If your body is calm you will be able to respond more productively when your buttons are pushed.

-There are many different types of meditation that you can try which will help you get in touch with your emotions and thoughts.
-When your buttons are pushed you will be able to respond more calmly to them without being pulled into the negativity.
+There are many different types of meditation that you can try, which will help you get in touch with your emotions and thoughts.
+When your buttons are pushed, you will be able to respond more calmly to them without being pulled into negativity.

 Journaling can be a great way to express yourself.
 It can provide you with a safe space to let go of negative feelings and emotions and allow for healing.